Haybuka/React-combo/README.md

 - Reducer
   Makes mutation and changes to the store.
   It specify how the app changes in response to actions sent to the store.

+## Redux - 3 Principle

+- Global state of application is stored as an object in a single store.

+- The only way to change a state (read only) is to dispatch an action.
+An action is an object that describes what happened.

+Not directly allowed to update state.

+- Use pure reducers to specify how the state tree is updated by actions,

 ## Redux - Action